 Don’t let the cooler temperatures of Alaska fool you.
 Sunscreen is still important to protect your skin from the sun’s rays (which reflects off the snowy peaks).

-3. Super-zoom camera lens (or strong binoculars)
+3. A super-zoom camera lens (or strong binoculars)

 The scenery you’ll witness as you glide up the Alaskan coast will mirror a Winter Wonderland, so make sure you pack some binoculars so you can zoom in on the details.
 If you’re hoping to capture the perfect picture of a humpback whale or orca, have your high-zoom lens or camera at hand.
 These wild creatures don’t always swim close to the boat.